Airway (aviation): Victor airways

 Low altitude airways (below 18000 ft MSL) that are based on VOR stations, appear on sectional charts, world aeronautical charts, and en route low altitude charts and are designated with the prefix "V" (pronounced victor, hence, victor airways).
 Victor airways are usually assigned odd route numbers for north–south routes and even route numbers for east–west routes.
-Route numbers are listed serially if more than one airways share the same route segment.
+Route numbers are listed serially when more than one airway shares the same route segment.

 Jet routes

 High altitude airways (from 18000 ft MSL to FL450) based on VOR stations are called jet routes; they appear on high altitude charts (that usually do not show topography, as the low altitude charts do) and are prefixed by the letter "J".
 VOR-based routes are depicted in black on low and high altitude charts produced by the FAA's Aeronautical Navigation Products.

 RNAV routes

 With the invention of RNAV routes, airway structure no longer has to be based on ground-based navaids; a new naming convention is used.
-RNAV routes not based on VOR routes in low altitudes are preceded with the letter "T"; high airway routes are designated with the letter "Q".
-RNAV routes are depicted in blue on low and high altitude charts produced by the FAA's Aeronautical Navigation Products.
+RNAV routes not based on VOR routes at low altitudes are preceded by the letter "T"; high airway routes are designated with the letter "Q".
+RNAV routes are depicted in blue on low- and high-altitude charts produced by the FAA's Aeronautical Navigation Products.
 In addition to the published RNAV routes, if radar monitoring and traffic flow allow, air traffic controllers may approve random RNAV routes for IFR flights.